 #2: Income tax cess increased to 4%

-#3: Reintroduction of standard deduction
+#3: Reintroduction of Standard Deduction

 Budget 2018 has provided a new standard deduction of Rs.
 40,000 from salary income to the employees.
-If you don’t know what standard deductions mean, it is a flat amount which is deducted from the income before tax calculations on the income.
+If you don’t know what standard deductions mean, it is a flat amount that is deducted from the income before tax calculations on the income.
 This was a part of the Income Tax Act till the finance minister, P. Chidambaram.
 This standard deduction will just benefit the non-salaried people and the pensioners.

 #4: Transport and medical allowance knocked off from salary

 As the Budget 2018 offers yet again the standard deduction of Rs.
 40,000 from salary income to the employees, it even takes away annual transport allowance of around 19,200 Rs and medical reimbursement of 15,000 Rs.
 Once again, the salaried employees will certainly be at a disadvantage.
-Individuals with income of more than 5 lakh would shell off more tax after the standard deduction.
+Individuals with an income of more than 5 lakh would shell off more tax after the standard deduction.
 This will have a neutral impact on the pensioners.